 The key to Rankin’s hyperrealist renderings on Mirror Guide is the cybernetic awareness he brings, filtering the organic through the synthetic and vice versa, thereby destabilising the horizons of meaning upon which these concepts rest.
-In many ways, the procedural logic of data seems to be at odds with human expression; however, Keith Rankin’s art guides us along a multitude of avenues that present new and exciting possibilities for their reconciliation.
+In many ways, the procedural logic of data seems to be at odds with human expression; however, Keith Rankin’s art guides us along many avenues that present new and exciting possibilities for their reconciliation.

 By making album covers for Orange Milk and Giant Claw, I started to get commission offers, which eventually became frequent enough to make a living doing freelance work; that’s the most significant change in my life over the past ten years.
 I’ve always liked fantasising about the future in a more “what will the world look like?” way, but I hated thinking about my own personal, immediate future, so imagining something like “will I be remembered in ten years, will my art still be around, will I be better off” is a really uncomfortable train of thought, both when I first started and still now.

 Giant Claw and Orange Milk releases are often categorised as vaporwave, plunderphonics or ‘post-Internet.’
 However, those terms never seemed to capture the full scope of either project.
 Do you feel a connection to the vaporwave/post-net art scene of the late aughts/early 2010s, or do you feel it was incidental that your work got lumped in with that movement?